SwiezakSzef/argon-browser/README.md

-# argon browser - A new level of Internet experience
+# Argon Browser - A new level of Internet experience
 ![agrob-logo](agron-logo-4(1).png)